Environment, Social and Corporate Governance

-In the December 2020 CDP Report Mitie received an A- score which is in the Leadership band, meaning Mitie is implementing current best practices.
+In the December 2022 CDP Report Mitie received a B score which is in the Management band, and we are aiming to increase our score back up to the A: Leadership band.
 Mitie is the leading UK based Facilities Management provider.

-In 2020 Mitie signed up to the CDP Reporter Services Membership and have had an independent third-party verification of direct and indirect carbon dioxide equivalent emissions (CO2e) as provided in the 2019-20 company annual report and accounts to a limited level of assurance.
-This verification exercise has been performed by Carbon Intelligence to the ISO 14064-3 standard.
+In 2020 Mitie signed up to the CDP Reporter Services Membership and have had an independent third-party verification of direct and indirect carbon dioxide equivalent emissions (CO2e) to a limited level of assurance.
+This verification exercise has been performed by Optera to the ISO 14064-3 standard.
 The Verification Statement can be downloaded here.

 In the face of rising fuel costs, stricter emissions targets, and a need to address climate change, fleet electrification marks a dramatic step towards reducing the financial and environmental cost of doing business.
 In December 2018, Mitie became the first major UK FM provider to launch an electric vehicle (EV) fleet.
 By the end of 2020, over 900 of our compact vans and cars were fully electric, and by the end of FY21/22, over 2022 of these will be.

 We are a member of EV100, with the commitment to fully electrify our fleet by 2025* in our drive to achieve net zero carbon emissions.

 Mitie are reducing our fuel consumption year on year.
 Current fleet initiatives include: